dikshantadi/packet_sniffer/Readme.md

 ## Why IM I Building This?

-This project is primarily a **Data Communication and networking learning project**.
+This project is primarily a **Data Communication and Networking learning project**.

-Rather than treating packets as opaque objects, the analyzer works directly with captured byte buffers and maps those bytes onto protocol header structures.

 The long-term goal is to build a small multi-layer protocol dissector capable of following a packet from the Ethernet frame all the way into application-layer protocols.